TOMToolkit/tom_base/docs/introduction/updating.rst

 Pending (not yet approved) users are still simply inactive users; existing pending accounts appear in the new *Pending users* table without any data migration.

+Two copied templates matter to registration specifically.
+If your TOM has its own copy of ``tom_common/partials/navbar_login.html``, refresh it from the current tom_base version to get the *Register* button (shown while self-registration is open).
+If it has its own copy of ``auth/user_list.html``, refresh that too: the *Pending users* table renders from there.

 6.)
 New default behaviour to be aware of
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~